 KidsMatter is underpinned by a strong evidence-base.
 The materials developed for this initiative draw upon internationally-recognised research in the field of children’s mental health and wellbeing.

 Risk and protective factors

-KidsMatter uses a risk and protective framework to focus on areas where schools and education and care (ECEC) services can influence children’s mental health.
+KidsMatter uses a risk and protective framework to focus on areas where schools and early childhood education and care (ECEC) services can influence children’s mental health.

 Research has identified a range of risk factors that are likely to increase the chance of children experiencing poor mental health.
 There are also a number of protective factors, characteristics or conditions that can support children when risk factors are present.
 Protective factors act to strengthen children’s mental health and wellbeing, reducing the likelihood or severity of mental health problems.